 When Surgical Scar Revision Might Be Necessary

-Surgical scar revision is typically considered when a scar is hypertrophic (raised and red), keloid (an overgrowth of scar tissue), or if it causes functional issues, such as restricting movement.
-It’s also an option for those who are unhappy with the appearance of their scar after they have tried other scar management strategies.
+Usually when a scar is hypertrophic (raised and red), keloid (an expansion of scar tissue), or if it creates functional problems like limited movement, surgical scar modification is taken under consideration.
+Those who are dissatisfied with the look of their scar after using alternative scar care techniques also have options.

 The Decision-Making Process for Additional Procedures